Defining Dyslexia

 Individuals with dyslexia often have difficulty with phonological processing, spelling, or rapid visual-verbal responding.

-- Difficulty with phonological processing is the inability to effectively decode letters into blended sounds to form words.
+- Difficulty with phonological processing inhibits the ability to effectively decode letters into blended sounds to form words.
 A fundamental phonological processing problem may “block” access to other more advanced aspects of reading, such as word identification and comprehension.

 - Difficulty with spelling may be recognized in an inability to efficiently write the letters comprising words from memory.
 Increased time needed to spell words and spelling errors may be apparent.